sph-mn/nihongo/readme.md

-a csv file and anki deck to learn basic information about kanji in [topokanji](https://github.com/scriptin/topokanji) order. kanji + single word meaning + most frequently used words + kana reading. download/topokanji-deck.csv contains the data for flashcards and download/topokanji.apkg is the anki deck ([ankiweb page](https://ankiweb.net/shared/info/211883411)).
+a csv file and anki deck to learn to distinguish the 2000+ most common kanji and components/radicals. the kanji are sorted by frequency of use and so that they dont appear before their parts, thanks to the [topokanji](https://github.com/scriptin/topokanji) project. only a single word is given for the meaning for quick learning. example words were selected by using twitter and blog usage frequencies and their kana readings are included. download/topokanji-deck.csv contains the data for flashcards and download/topokanji.apkg is the anki deck ([ankiweb page](https://ankiweb.net/shared/info/211883411)).

-# features
-* the most common kanji and components. "covers about 95-99% of kanji found in various Japanese texts.
+* "covers about 95-99% of kanji found in various Japanese texts.
 Generally, the goal is provide something similar to Jōyō kanji, but based on actual data."
 * sensitive words and kana-only words are excluded
 * files are in utf-8